 HOW TO PARTICIPATE:

 The NMDOT, in cooperation with the Federal Highway Administration, is in the study phase for the NM 31-NM 128 Design-Build Project in Eddy and Lea counties.
-A virtual public meeting was hosted on Tuesday, August 31, 2021.
-A second meeting focused on potential improvements in Jal will follow on Tuesday September 14, 2021.
-The purpose of these meetings is to share information with the public and answer questions about the Design-Build project and potential improvements in development.
-Please join the live discussions via Zoom or by telephone to provide your comments and ask questions of the team.
-Members of the community are encouraged to register for the event.
+Virtual public meetings were hosted on August 31, 2021 and September 14, 2021.
+The purpose of these meetings was to share information and answer questions about the Design-Build project and potential improvements in development.

-Comments can be provided at the meetings or submitted by mail, email, or phone.
+Comments can be submitted by mail, email, or phone.
 Click on the meeting links for more details.

 Michael Smelker, PDE